-In May 2014 the Nebraska State Historical Society will award up to three research grants of $1,000 each to support the work of scholars pursuing original research and interpretive writing on some aspect of history or archeology of Nebraska or the Great Plains.
-Applications must be postmarked by April 1, 2014.
-Projects must be completed by April 1, 2015.
+In May 2015 the Nebraska State Historical Society will award up to three research grants of $1,000 each to support the work of scholars pursuing original research and interpretive writing on some aspect of history or archeology of Nebraska or the Great Plains.
+Applications must be postmarked or emailed no later than April 1, 2015.
+Projects must be completed by April 1, 2016.

 Applicants from any background, including academic and public historians, graduate students, and independent researchers and writers, are welcome to apply.
 Preference will be given to applicants proposing to pursue previously neglected topics, or new approaches to and interpretations of previously treated topics.
 If more than one grant is awarded preference for one will be given to current graduate students, young scholars, or non-academic scholars whose work is not otherwise subsidized.